-You’ve probably had an X-ray examination of some part of your body.
-Health care professionals use them to look for broken bones, problems in your lungs and abdomen, cavities in your teeth and many other problems.
+Health care professionals use X-Ray to look for broken bones, problems in your lungs and abdomen, and many other problems.

 X-ray technology uses electromagnetic radiation to make images.
 The image is recorded on a film, called a radiograph.
 The parts of your body appear light or dark due to the different rates that your tissues absorb the X-rays.
 Calcium in bones absorbs X-rays the most, so bones look white on the radiograph.
 Fat and other soft tissues absorb less, and look gray.
 Air absorbs least, so lungs look black.